 All emergency requests must be in writing on official letterhead, signed by a sworn law enforcement official, and, if sent via email, come from an official law enforcement email domain.
 Click here to download the Emergency Disclosure Request Form.

 Non-law enforcement personnel aware of an emergency situation should immediately and directly contact local law enforcement officials.

-International governmental authorities should use the Mutual Legal Assistance Treaty (“MLAT”) request or letter rogatory process to seek user information from TikTok.
-International governmental authorities may also submit emergency requests as described in these Guidelines.
-TikTok will review and respond to properly submitted preservation requests while the MLAT or letters rogatory process is underway.
+International governmental authorities should use the Mutual Legal Assistance Treaty (“MLAT”) request or letters rogatory process to seek user information from Musical.ly.
+Musical.ly will review and respond to properly submitted preservation requests while the MLAT or letters rogatory process is underway.

 Further, if your request places TikTok on notice of an ongoing or prior violation of our terms, we will take action to prevent further abuse, including account termination and other actions that may notify the user that we are aware of their misconduct.
 If you believe in good faith that taking such actions will jeopardize your ongoing investigation, you may request that TikTok defer such action in your request and TikTok will take your request under advisement.
 It is the responsibility of the requesting law enforcement official to make this request, as it is TikTok’s policy to enforce its terms.